aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.rendering/graphiccontext/fillbrush/_index.md

 ---
 title: GraphicContext.FillBrush
 second_title: Aspose.SVG for .NET API Reference
-description: GraphicContext property.
+description: GraphicContext FillBrush property.
 Sets or gets the brush object that is used to fill the interiors of paths
 type: docs
 weight: 30
 url: /net/aspose.svg.rendering/graphiccontext/fillbrush/